luqmanbarry/external-secrets-operator-guide/README.md

 1. Install [eso-secrets-sync](https://github.com/luqmanbarry/external-secrets-operator-guide/tree/master/eso-secrets-sync) chart

-The chart is deployed alongside apps that are going to use the generate secrets objects.
+The chart is deployed alongside apps that are going to use the generated secrets objects.
 In this demo that namespace is `eso-demo`.

 Before chart deployment
 ![ExternalSecrets Empty](assets/eso-esecret-empty.png)